I am an Assistant Professor in Civil, Architectural and Environmental Engineering at the University of Texas at Austin.

 During my studies at MIT, I took a summer off and worked in Mexico's Secretaría de Energía (Energy Secretariat), namely in the Energy Sustainability Fund (FSE) and the Energy Transition and Sustainable Use of Energy Fund (FOTEASE).
 My passion for topics lying at the intersection of technology, policy, and energy, was amplified that summer.

-At UC Berkeley, I study energy systems and renewable energy integration mechanisms with elements of environmental and energy justice in collaboration with Prof. Dan Kammen, and Dr. Carl Blumstein.
-Also, given the growing interdependence of transportation and energy systems, this intersection has been a recent focus of my work, too.
+As a postdoc (and later as a Professional Researcher) at UC Berkeley, I began studying energy systems and equitable renewable energy integration mechanisms in collaboration with Prof. Dan Kammen, and Dr. Carl Blumstein.
+Also, given the growing interdependence of transportation and energy systems, this intersection became a recent focus of my work, too.